mac-theobio/QMEE/lectures/Contrasts.notes.md

 ## using emmeans

-While you can write out custom contrasts, I find it really a pain in the but, so use emmeans!
+While you can write out custom contrasts, I find it really a pain in the butt, so use `emmeans`!

 ### Getting the estimated means and their confidence intervals with emmeans